joshgerdes/jekyll-uno/_drafts/controlled-chaos-in-azure-using-chaos-studio.md

 ---
 Chaos engineering has been around for a while; Netflix runs their own famous [Chaos Monkey](https://netflix.github.io/chaosmonkey/), supposedly running 24/7, taking down their resources and pushing them to the limit continuously; it almost sounds counter-intuitive – but it's not.

+> Chaos engineering is defined as “the discipline of experimenting on a system in order to build confidence in the system’s capability to withstand turbulent conditions in production” (Principles of Chaos Engineering, [http://principlesofchaos.org/](http://principlesofchaos.org/ "http://principlesofchaos.org/")).
+In other words, it’s a software testing method focusing on finding evidence of problems before they are experienced by users.
+>
 > Chaos engineering is a methodology that helps developers attain consistent reliability by hardening services against failures in production.
 Another way to think about chaos engineering is that it's about embracing the inherent chaos in complex systems and, through experimentation, growing confidence in your solution's ability to handle it.
 >
 > A common way to introduce chaos is to deliberately inject faults that cause system components to fail.
 The goal is to observe, monitor, respond to, and improve your system's reliability under adverse circumstances.
 For example, taking dependencies offline (stopping API apps, shutting down VMs, etc.), restricting access (enabling firewall rules, changing connection strings, etc.), or forcing failover (database level, Front Door, etc.), is a good way to validate that the application is able to handle faults gracefully.